 Meet Our Fellows

-He received his J.D. from Yale Law School in 2007.
-During law school, he served on the Yale Journal of International Law and as a Yale College Teaching Fellow, and was awarded an Olin Summer Research Fellowship in Law, Economics and Public Policy and a Howard M. Holtzmann Fellowship.
+Professor Georgiev received his J.D. from Yale Law School in 2007.
+During law school, he served on the Yale Journal of International Law and as a Yale College Teaching Fellow, and was awarded an Olin Summer Research Fellowship in Law, Economics, and Public Policy and a Howard M. Holtzmann Fellowship.
 He also holds an M.A. in Economics from the University of Munich and a B.A., summa cum laude, in Economics and International Relations from Colgate University.

-Prior to arriving at UCLA, he spent close to six years in private practice with Sullivan & Cromwell LLP and Clifford Chance LLP, working on securities offerings by corporations and governments across Europe, Africa and the Middle East, and on large cross-border M&A transactions for European and U.S. companies.
-He has also worked at the European Commission’s Directorate General for Competition in Brussels focusing on antitrust investigations and at the European Court of Justice in Luxembourg.
+Prior to arriving at UCLA, Professor Georgiev spent close to six years in private practice with Sullivan & Cromwell LLP and Clifford Chance LLP, where he worked on numerous precedent-setting securities offerings and other financing transactions for corporations and sovereigns across Europe, Africa, and the Middle East, and on large cross-border M&A transactions for European and U.S. companies.
+He has also worked at the European Commission’s antitrust division in Brussels and at the European Court of Justice in Luxembourg.

-His publications have appeared in the Yale Journal on Regulation, the Utah Law Review and the Yale Journal of International Law.
-His article “Contagious Efficiency: The Growing Reliance on U.S.-Style Antitrust Settlements in EU Law” won the 2008 Swope Antitrust Writing Prize for best paper on antitrust law by a current law student or recent graduate.
+Professor Georgiev’s research appears in the Yale Journal on Regulation, the Utah Law Review, the Yale Journal of International Law, and UCLA Law Review, among others.
+His article “Contagious Efficiency: The Growing Reliance on U.S.-Style Antitrust Settlements in EU Law” won the 2008 Swope Antitrust Writing Prize.
+His current work examines the regulatory treatment of large public companies by the securities laws and the SEC.

-Weiss most recently practiced law at Bocarsly Emden Cowan Esmail & Arndt LLP, a boutique law firm in Los Angeles specializing in the acquisition, financing and development of affordable housing and community development projects, primarily in transactions involving the Federal Low-Income Housing Tax Credit program.
-Prior to joining Bocarsly Emden, he designed and implemented a legal project to preserve the affordability of at-risk subsidized housing in Los Angeles as part of the Community Development Project of Public Counsel Law Center.
+Weiss most recently practiced law at Bocarsly Emden Cowan Esmail & Arndt LLP, a boutique firm in Los Angeles that specializes in the acquisition, finance, and development of affordable housing and community development projects, primarily in transactions involving the federal Low-Income Housing Tax Credit program.
+Prior to that, he designed and implemented a legal project to preserve the affordability of at-risk subsidized housing in Los Angeles as a Skadden Fellow at Public Counsel Law Center.